 Novo Nordisk is a leading provider of diabetes medication.
-It has almost 50% market share of the global insulin market
+It has almost 50% market share of the global insulin market.

-- The Novo Nordisk Foundation's mission statement is to 'contribute significantly to research and development that improves the lives of people and the sustainability of society' - The company also believes that 'a healthy economy, environment and society are fundamental to long-term business success'.
-It takes these factors into account when making business decisions as diabetes.
-How much
+- The Novo Nordisk Foundation's mission statement is to 'contribute significantly to research and development that improves the lives of people and the sustainability of society'. - The company also believes that 'a healthy economy, environment and society are fundamental to long-term business success'.
+It takes these factors into account when making business decisions

-- Novo Nordisk fights chronic diseases, helping the global population to lead healthy lives - In 2022, Novo Nordisk's therapeutic products helped over 36 million patients living with chronic diseases
+- Novo Nordisk fights chronic diseases, helping the global population to lead healthy lives. - In 2022, Novo Nordisk's therapeutic products helped over 36 million patients living with chronic diseases.

+Novo Nordisk is a leading provider of diabetes therapeutics globally.

+) Who

-What Novo Nordisk is a leading provider of diabetes therapeutics globally.
-Who The company aims to help people suffering from chronic diseases such
+The company aims to help people suffering from chronic diseases such as diabetes.

-In 2022, Novo Nordisk's therapeutic products helped more than
+In 2022, Novo Nordisk's therapeutic products helped more than 36 million patients living with chronic diseases.